nimiq/nimiq.github.io/tutorials/basics-5-iqons.md

 Building on the tutorial [Basics 4: Extended Transactions](basics-4-extended-tx), we can add one of Nimiq's unique features: [Iqons](https://github.com/nimiq/iqons).

-Iqons help user to identify addresses, for example helping them to make sure that they entered the correct recipient.
+Iqons help user to identify and verify addresses, for example helping them to make sure that they entered the correct recipient.
 Here is an example: the address `NQ45 RGMN JG3R MQ4S TS19 M1YM 46KS Q7D2 15EE` corresponds to the Iqon in the screenshot.